International Baccalaureates | IB requirements for universitiesby Caroline Hardaker

 Your school will submit your IB predicted grades.
 You can then pick up to five courses that you would like to apply for (four courses if you're doing a clinical programme like dentistry or medicine).
 The five courses can be at five different universities, or you can apply to two or more courses at the same university.

 How do UCAS points and entry requirements work for IB?

 Unlike A Levels, the actual IB Diploma itself doesn't earn you UCAS points, at least under the current system.

 Despite this, students applying to universities having studied an IB are really common, so universities will usually make offers based on IB points, not UCAS ones.
-Each university will have their own IB points system, with some universities asking for 34 points across all programmes, whereas others may ask for much higher.
+Each university will have its own IB points system, with some universities asking for 34 points across all programmes, whereas others may ask for much higher.
 Find out more about the UCAS and IB points systems.

 You can find out how many IB points you need to get to land a space on your chosen course by checking the degree page online.
-Most universities will break down the different entry requirements required there.
+Most universities will break down the different entry requirements there.

 Who can I ask for help with undergraduate entry requirements?

-If you could use a little helping hand getting to grips with your entry requirements, contact our dedicated Student Services team by phone or by filling in their online form.
+If you could use a helping hand getting to grips with your entry requirements, contact our dedicated Student Services team by phone or by filling in their online form.